 This company offers products that respect the past, yet focus on the needs of today's users in regard to strength, clarity, and affordability - up to 70% off.
 This family-owned company set up shop in 1946 in Parma, and has not stopped innovating since.

 When your craft dates back to the Middle Ages, it’s hard to escape the weight of history.
-But that hasn’t stopped Luigi Bormioli from innovating in the art of glassmaking.
-Since setting up shop in 1946 in Parma, Italy, this family-owned company has made products that respect the past, yet also focus on the needs of today's users, particularly in regard to the material's strength, clarity, and affordability.
-Bormioli’s lead-free wine glasses, carafes, and tumblers are always simple and elegant, with design flourishes inspired by Renaissance painters.
+But that hasn’t stopped Luigi Bormioli from innovating the art of glassmaking.
+Since setting up shop in 1946 in Parma, Italy, this family-owned company has made products that respect the past yet also focus on the needs of users today, particularly in regard to the strength, clarity, and affordability of the glass.
+Bormioli’s lead-free wine glasses, carafes, tumblers, and more — with design flourishes inspired by Renaissance painters — are always simple and elegant.

 Set the table for winter with these essentials — their warm, sophisticated style will make you forget how chilly it is outside.

 These biomorphic finger bowls, stylish platters, and sculptural trays are elegant building blocks for giving your Passover table a modern makeover.
 From metallic vases, to “Tattoo Lotus” plates, to sleek cutlery basics, there's plenty of color and shine here to make your feast a true standout.

 Glamorous, geometric styles that recall a genteel era